 Emotions play an important role in the lives of humans, and influence our behavior, thoughts, decisions, and interactions.
 The ability to regulate emotions is essential to both mental and physical well-being.
 “Conversely, difficulties with emotion regulation have been postulated as a core mechanism underlying mood and anxiety disorders.”The Regulation of Negative Emotions: Impact on Brain Activity – Biological Psychiatry

-As I go into much more detail here via the Power of Words, emotions, are what first defines our language from infancy to school age – long before we learn the dictionary definition.
-These emotional definitions are what shapes our thoughts on how we view and receive love, hate, form relationships, respond to success or failure and influence our actions – thus becoming subconscious, habitual behaviors.
+As I go into much more detail here via How The Brain Creates Emotion & Impacts Your Mental Health, emotions, are what first defines our language from infancy to school age – long before we learn the dictionary definition.
+These emotional definitions are what shapes our thoughts on how we view and receive love, hate, form relationships, respond to success or failure and influence our actions – thus becoming subconscious, habitual

 Subconscious habitual behavior is as automatic and routine as breathing and is 30,000 times more powerful than your conscious mind.
 It is something we do that we do not have to consciously think about.
 We develop this automatic behavior due to the continual practice of it – the brain physically changes its structure at neuron level, if something is repeated for more than 26 -124 days on average, it makes it feel comfortable, easy or rewarding to us – this process is called Neuroplasticity.